luc-vermeylen/v-ratio-demo/README.md

 Once you have selected your winning model, this script automatically extracts and analyzes the estimated parameters.

 **Outputs:**
-* **Global Parameters Plot**: Generates boxplots of shared parameters against the theoretical optimization boundaries.
-This is crucial for checking for "boundary swarming" (ensuring the optimizer didn't get trapped against a limit).
+* **Global Parameters Plot**: Generates boxplots of shared ("global") parameters.
+You can optionally set `SHOW_BOUNDARIES <- TRUE` to plot them against the DEoptim optimization boundaries.
+This is useful for checking for "boundary swarming", ensuring the optimizer didn't get trapped against the parameter boundaries (otherwise this suggests that a larger parameter space is warranted).
 * **Individual Trends & Group Means**: Generates Spaghetti plots and summary plots for any `VARYING_PARAMS`.
 * **`parameter_anova_results.csv`**: Automatically runs T-Tests or Repeated-Measures ANOVAs on your varying parameters and saves the T/F-values, p-values, and effect sizes.